Skip to main content

 Landlord Tenant Cases

-Initial Appearances will be held telephonically.
-Landlords will receive a telephonic appearance notice with the conference call number/ID at the time of filing.
-Landlords will serve that form with the complaint and summons to the tenant.
-All parties will call into the conference line at their scheduled date/time.
+Mediation initial Appearances will be held telephonically.
+Landlords will receive a telephonic appearance notice with the WebEx call in number and access code at the time of filing.
+Landlords will serve that notice with the complaint and summons to the tenant.
+All parties will call into WebEx at their scheduled date/time.

 Small Claims

-Mediation will be held telephonically.
-Parties will receive notice from the court with the conference call number/ID in the mail.
-All parties will call in to the conference line at their scheduled date/time.
+Mediation initial Appearances will be held telephonically.
+Parties will receive a telephonic appearance notice with the WebEx call in number and access code.
+All parties will call into WebEx at their scheduled date/time.

 Telephonic Mediations

-Parties participating in a telephonic mediation will need to give verbal consent for the mediator to sign on behalf of hte parties on the consent/confidentiality form.
+Parties participating in a telephonic mediation will need to give verbal consent for the mediator to sign on behalf of the parties on the mediation consent form.
 This will be recorded on a digital recorder.
 This will aslo need to happen if parties come to an agreement.
 The verbal consent will be documented on both the consent/confidentiality form and agreement.

 Frequently Asked Questions (FAQ)